g3-dinesh/NetPulse/README.md

 - Administrative/root privileges (required for packet sniffing)
 - **Npcap** (Windows) or **libpcap** (Linux/Mac) for packet capture
 - ipinfo.io access token (for geolocation)
-- CICIDS2017 dataset (optional, for training)
+- CICIDS2017 dataset (for training)

 ## Installation
 1. Clone the repository: